libre-logic/ansible-collection-librelogic/README.md

 - [mailcatcher](roles/mailcatcher) - Simple SMTP server/mail interceptor and web interface
 - [apache](roles/apache) - Apache Web server/reverse proxy
 - [php_fpm](roles/php_fpm) - PHP interpreter / FastCGI interface
+- [adminer](roles/adminer) - Database management in a single PHP file

 See each role's `README.md` for information on how to use a specific component.